pyaf/aptos-blindness-detection/README.md

 bhai augmentations try karne se pehle ek ek function ko samjh to liya kar, try to karliya kar..

 *READ again about messidor, there are only 4 classes (0, 1, 2, 3) only*
+limit old data training num_epochs to 20 epochs only, short of space.

 # Questions and Ideas: